Skip to Content

 Cape Chignecto trail conditions

-In general, we found the Cape Chignecto coastal trail to be in good condition.
+In general, we find that the Cape Chignecto coastal trail is well maintained.

-The majority is of backcountry standard with steep, rocky, muddy and rooty sections.
-Travelling over small streams and creeks is necessary but not difficult.
+The majority is of backcountry standard with steep, rocky and muddy sections.
+It is necessary to cross small streams and creeks, but rock hopping is usually possible unless there is flooding.

 There is the possibility to walk along Red Rocks beach at the start/end of the trail (1.5km stretch), but only when the tide is out.